ComponentKitchen/template-instantiation/README.md

 An `ElementFactory` can be constructed by other means, not just via parsing mustache syntax in `HTMLTemplateElement` objects.

 For example, [lit-html](https://github.com/PolymerLabs/lit-html/) is an example of a library that creates templates and stamps out instances.
-In that regard, it's very similar to the HTML template instantation proposal, only it uses JavaScript tagged template literals instead of `<template>` elements.
+In that regard, it's very similar to the HTML template instantation proposal; it simply uses JavaScript tagged template literals instead of mustache syntax in `<template>` elements.
 Such libraries could create `ElementFactory` objects directly.
-This allows the library to leverage browser performance.
+This reduces library size and allows the library to leverage browser performance.

 ```js
 // A library like lit-html